cruix89/cruix-music-archiver/README.md

   folders, cache and configuration files in the /config directory for full control of execution processes.

 - **smart tag search engines by apis**
-  genre search engines, missing covers and artist images automatically
+  genre, missing covers and artist images search automatic engines

 - **smart correction and normalization of tags and files**
   a large library of patches are applied to standardize and correct filenames and tags